ctp-eos/ctp-eos/README.md

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/ctp-eos%20progres.jpeg)

-Here a CTP-EOS *ricing* and own custom GTK theme applied to a typical Arch Linux installation.
+Here a CTP-EOS™ *ricing* and own custom GTK theme applied to a typical Arch Linux installation.
-CTP-EOS will look rather similiar, however with our own custom wallpapers, CTP Energy and CTPSci branding, video software, audio production software, developers tools, media, and communications apps: a full blown *science from the next century* motif and flavor for EVERYONE!
+CTP-EOS™ will look rather similiar, however with our own custom wallpapers, CTP Energy and CTPSci branding, video software, audio production software, developers tools, media, and communications apps: a full blown *science from the next century* motif and flavor for EVERYONE!

 Part III of **CTP-EOS** is where things will/do get 'really' interesting.
 - *CTP-EOS* (part III) is the basis of an off-world originating *(in real-life EXTRATERRESTRIAL)* truly non-physical/C-spiritual Operating System (CSOP) for one's mind and one's very consciousness!
-- CTP-EOS based on the highly advanced CTPSci Sciences
+- CTP-EOS™ based on the highly advanced CTPSci Sciences
 - Discovered by Drazen Premate who was-is the unsung successor to Nikola Tesla our world missed during his time here.
-- CTP-EOS also represents a forward-thinking-future-consciousness based on the advanced consciousness sciences of C-domain.
+- CTP-EOS™ also represents a forward-thinking-future-consciousness based on the advanced consciousness sciences of C-domain.

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/new-consciousness.jpeg)

 ### WHAT IS CTP ENERGY? *(that the CTP-EOS is named after)*

 - CTP Energy is/are the TOTAL CTP forces that comprise ALL domains of all non-physical and physical realities *(of ALL C/P-existences)*.
-- CTPSci is the science of consciousness, itself.
+- CTPSci is the Science of Consciousness, itself - from C-domain.
 - CTPSci is the science and study of non-physical Conscious or C-energy, the C-domain, and future revolutionary applications of the CTP Energy Cycle™.

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/cdomain.jpeg)